State Street business carries on legacy of giving during recovery

 “My pockets aren’t as deep as Bob and Irwin’s were, not many people’s are, but I’ll do whatever I can possibly do to continue that and maintain our support for people that need it,” he said.

-Hayes said he hopes the store will be able to reopen in late June.
+Hayes said he hopes the store will be able to reopen in mid to late July.

-"Irwin and Bob Goodman made countless contributions to Madison during their 70 years of living here.
-They will be remembered for their kindness and generosity and for the care they demonstrated to Madison.
-They provided opportunities for vulnerable populations that others had.
-Success has many measures, but none so powerful as a hand reaching out to another in a gesture of support and human kindness.
-By this measure and many others, the Goodmans were very successful men.
-They lived their lives according to their ideals of deep commitment to the people of Madison.
-When asked about their extraordinary philanthropy, they would always quickly mention their mother, Belle, and explain that she was the inspiration of goodwill, and that she passed this on to them.
-They found happiness in life through service to others, and their generosity will be remembered for generations to come not only because of their lifetime gifts but also through the continued gifts from the Irwin A. and Robert D. Goodman Foundation that was established after their deaths.
-Nelson Underwood once said "The true meaning of life is to plant trees under whose shade you do not expect to sit."
-The Goodmans planted many trees that will serve Madison for many years to come and their Foundation continues to take care of those trees and to plant more trees to preserve their legacy."